Sign in with your bank identification, mobile certificate or certificate card

 Klockriketeatern r.f. / Vuosaari-projekti (Vuosaari project)

-Klockriketeatern will implement a multi-art project with youths aged 15 to 19 living in Vuosaari in 2016–2017.
+Klockriketeatern will implement a multi-art project with young people 15 to 19 of age living in Vuosaari from 2016–2017.
 The project will consist of long-term workshops.
 Artistic work will focus on themes that young people find important and questions defined by the youths themselves.
 The basis for the work is the identity of Vuosaari residents.

 Snadisti artsumpi stadi (More art to the city) (2016)

 The project was organised for the second time in 2016, with six artists starting their work in August.
 The artists involved represent the following areas: drama education, folk music, visual arts, photography and environmental art.
-They will be working at playgrounds and day-care centres in Jakomäki, Kaarela, Maunula, Mellunkylä and Vuosaari until the end of the year.
+They worked at playgrounds and day-care centres in Jakomäki, Kaarela, Maunula, Mellunkylä and Vuosaari until the end of the 2016.

 In summer 2017, Annantalo’s courtyard becomes a living room for everyone in Helsinki, and especially for children and young people.
 As a new feature, the Kansakoulukuja side of the yard will house the A.lava stage in which a multi-art programme will be on offer all summer, with special focus on June and August.